Geometry of regular semisimple Lusztig varieties: Introduction

 In the first part of this paper we generalize the following results on Schubert varieties to (regular semisimple) Lusztig varieties. \begin{enumerate} \item Schubert varieties are normal and Cohen-Macaulay, and have rational resolutions. \item The cohomology groups on Schubert varieties of the restriction of nef line bundles on the ambient flag varieties vanish in positive degrees. \end{enumerate}

 From now on, we assume that $\s \in G$ is regular semisimple, that is, its centralizer is a maximal torus.
 In this case, we call $\Y$ \emph{regular semisimple}.

 The statements in Theorem~\ref{22} below may be well-known to experts, but we could not find either the statements or complete proofs in the literature.
-For the sake of completeness, we provide a complete proof in Section~\ref{s:basic.properties}.
+For the sake of completeness, we provide a complete proof in Section~\ref{s:basic.properties}.\footnote{ In March 2026, we received an email from G.~Lusztig pointing out that his paper~\cite{lusztig-twopartitions} has results related to this paper.
+In fact, the arguments in \cite[Section~1.6]{lusztig-twopartitions} show that every local ring of a closed point in a regular semisimple Lusztig variety $\Y$ is isomorphic to the local ring of a closed point in the Schubert variety $X_w$.
+This implies the first statement of the following Theorem~\ref{22} as well as the ``if" direction of the second statement. }

 \begin{theorem} A regular semisimple Lusztig variety $\Y$ is normal, Cohen-Macaulay, of pure dimension $\ell(w)$, and has at worst rational singularities.
 Furthermore, $\Y$ is smooth (resp.
 Gorenstein) if and only if $X_w$ is. \end{theorem}